-Storing and Handling Runways
+Storing and Handling Jib Cranes

-When not in use the lifting appliance should be positioned so as not to present a hazard to persons, goods, vehicles etc that may be in the area.
+When not in use jib cranes should be positioned so as not to present a hazard to persons, goods, vehicles etc that may be in the area.
+It may be necessary to secure the jib arm to prevent movement taking place as the result of winds etc.

-If the runway is not in regular use it is advisable to remove the lifting appliance for separate storage.
+If the jib crane is not in regular use it is advisable to remove the lifting appliance for separate storage.
 Where this is not possible or desirable the appliance should be parked where it will not present a hazard.
-Any power supply systems should be isolated.